amadeuszsz/autoware-documentation/docs/tutorials/f1tenth/concepts/cones-avoidance-by-slalom.md

 ## Planner
 To plan a trajectory around the cones, the `cone_planner` node is used.
 This node uses the *Informed RRT\** algorithm implemented in `freespace_planning_algorithms` package.

+The planner node runs an `onTimer` callback at rate specified by the `update_rate` parameter.
+This callback checks if the replanning is needed and if it is, it runs the RRT planner.
+Conitions on which the replanning is performed area:

+- there is no planned trajectory,
+- the vehicle is near the goal position,
+- new obstacle was found and it intersects the planned trajectory,
+- distance between vehicle and trajectory is larger than threshold specified by the `th_course_out_distance_m` parameter.

+When theres is no planned trajectory or the planner is during replanning, the vehicle is stopped.

 ### Subscribed Topics
 | Name                                   | Type                                         | Description                                          |